Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Change-in-slope Optimal Partitioning

 \begin{proposition} The update rule with continuity constraint takes the form

 where the state $u$ in $Q_{t'}$ and the cost function including states realizes the continuity constraint.
-At the initial step we have $Q_0(v) = -\beta$ for all $v \in \mathcal{S}$. \end{proposition} \begin{proof} The update rule is obtained by direct computations (we write ``vectors $\tau$ and $s$" to mean the constraints in~(\ref{optimSlope})):
+At the initial step we have $Q_0(v) = -\beta$ for all $v \in \mathcal{S}$. \end{proposition} The proof is detailed in Appendix~\ref{app:update} and the corresponding optimal partitioning algorithm based on (\ref{updateSlopeOP}) is given in Algorithm \ref{slopeOP}.